 Large File Sizes: PSD files can be quite large, especially with complex images containing multiple layers and high-resolution data.
 This can lead to increased storage requirements and longer load times.

 Limited Compatibility: PSD files are primarily used within Adobe Photoshop and may not be easily opened or edited by non-Adobe software.
 This can be a limitation when sharing files with individuals who do not have compatible programs.
+The Photoshop file format (PSD) is designed specifically for Adobe Photoshop, which can limit its use with other software.

 File Complexity: The extensive features and layers in PSD files can make them complex and challenging to manage, particularly for users who are not familiar with Adobe Photoshop’s interface and tools.